wyattscarpenter/flown/readme.md

 Giving the program an infinite supply of eofs after the input is done was an interesting but necessary (therefore I don't feel bad about it—my hand was forced!
 Albeit forced by my other design decisions.) design choice.
 Firstly, I hate look-before-you-leap programming, so in FLOWN one has to write the eof character to the tape to check it. rev.fln, above, shows the computational/theoretical/practical necessity of presenting the eof symbol instead of just, say, crashing on attempt to read after input end, which I admit I would find pretty funny.
 I think technically you could get away with crashing if you had a non-deterministic FLOWN machine, or NFLOWN, the same way a Nondeterministic Pushdown Automata (NPDA) can recognize all even-length palindromes but a Deterministic Pushdown Automata can't.

 You may want to pipe the output of some flown programs to the unix utility `less`, as it will automatically display the nonprinting characters of eof and blank.

+You can find the original FLOW paper documenting FLOW, the language that FLOWN is inspired by, wherever fine academic publications are provided: “FLOW: A teaching language for computer programming in the humanities” by Jef Raskin, Computers and the Humanities, Vol. 8, pp. 231-237.
+PERGAMON PRESS, 1974.
+Printed in the U.S.A.

+TODO: Finish 124.fln, possibly involving an additional compiler step.

+TODO: More-robust testing script.